C++ Vehicle App Development

 }

-The VehicleApp class provides the subscribeDataPoints() method which allows to listen for changes on one or many data points.
+The VehicleApp class provides the subscribeDataPoints() method which allows to listen for changes on one or multiple data points.
 Once a change in any of the data points is registered, the callback registered via AsyncSubscription::onItem() is called.
-Conversely, the callback registered via AsyncSubscription::onError() is called once there is any error during communication with the KUKSA data broker.
+Conversely, the callback registered via AsyncSubscription::onError() is called once there is an error during communication with the KUKSA Databroker.

-The result passed to the callback registered via onItem() is an object of type DataPointsResult which holds all data points that have changed.
-Individual data points can be accessed directly by their reference: result.get(Vehicle.Cabin.Seat.Row1.Pos1.Position))
+The result passed to the callback registered via onItem() is an object of type DataPointsResult which holds the current state of all data points that were part of the respective subscription.
+The state of individual data points can be accessed by their reference: result.get(Vehicle.Cabin.Seat.Row1.Pos1.Position))

 Services